AlbertP3/FlashCards/README.md

 - Sync - if current active file is also loaded in SFE, then the changes will be reflected bidirectionaly
 - Clicking on "+N" button will initiate a flashcards set from the last N cards.
 This is calculated based on ILN but can also be modified in a follow-up prompt
 - Audit - all modifications are also recorded in audit.jsonl in case something went wrong
+- CFI - Create From Index - loads N cards from the selected file, starting from an Index, which is auto-incremented when this subset is saved.
+This helps in tracking progress of cards already in *Revision* files

 ## CLI Dictionary (Legacy)